QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 and nobody asks.

 This document proposes one helper class in Lean core, `BrokerageOrderPollingService`, that any brokerage can create and use.
-The brokerage picks one of two constructors — read one order by its brokerage id, or read all orders — and hands the service a read callback that converts each order from the broker's own model into one shared snapshot shape.
+The brokerage picks one of two classes — read one order by its brokerage id, or read all orders — and hands the service a read callback that converts each order from the broker's own model into one shared snapshot shape.
 Every N seconds the service runs the read, and the snapshots travel through the brokerage's message handler back into the service, which compares each one with the last state it has seen for that order and raises an event